Star Trek III: The Search for Spock: Development

 Nimoy wanted The Search for Spock to be "operatic" in scope; "I wanted the emotions to be very large, very broad, life and death themes [...] and the [look of the film] and everything about it derives everything from sizable characters playing out a large story on a large canvas," he said.
 In addition, he wanted the characters to have significant scenes, however small, that made them grounded and real.
 Bennett started writing the script with the ending, where Spock says, "Your name is...
 Jim", and worked backwards from that point.
 Elements such as Kruge killing his lover were added to establish context and add drama and intrigue.
 Originally, the Romulans were the villains, but Nimoy preferred the more "theatrical" Klingons, feeling that their pursuit of Genesis was analogous to the Soviet race for nuclear weaponry.
 Bennett took the opportunity to flesh out the alien race, who he felt were ill-defined in the television series.
 The name of the class of the antagonists' ship, Bird of Prey, remained unchanged.

+Bennett had originally intended to bring back Dr. Carol Marcus, Bibi Besch's character introduced in The Wrath of Khan.
+As co-inventor of Project Genesis, as well as Kirk's former love and mother to their son David, the importance of Carol to continuing the story of Genesis initially seemed inherent.
+"I thought it might be fun to have her relating to David and have something going with Saavik," Bennett would later say.
+However, as he continued to develop the outline for the story, he found that the character was extraneous.
+Ultimately, Bennett decided not to include her, primarily for budgetary reasons and because he couldn't reconcile either how Carol wouldn't know of her son's unethical use of unstable protomatter in the Genesis matrix or that she would have condoned it.
+Nimoy agreed, stating in 1986: "I gave it a lot of thought, but wasn't aware of any obligatory scene in which Carol Marcus would have worked."